-(a) Qualitas Compañia de Seguros, S. A. de C. V. (Qualitas Mexico)
+(a) Qualitas Compañia de Seguros, S. A. de C. V. (Qualitas Mexico)-

 The main activity of Qualitas Mexico is to engage, according to Law, in insurance, coinsurance and reinsurance as a property and casualty insurer in the automobile line; it is a 99.99% subsidiary of Qualitas Controladora and was incorporated on December 1, 1993 with a capital stock of \$7,500,000, which was fully paid on the same date.
-Qualitas Mexico is the holding of Qualitas Compañía de Seguros, S. A. (Qualitas El Salvador) of which it owns 99.99% of
+Qualitas Mexico is the holding of Qualitas Compañía de Seguros, S. A. (Qualitas El Salvador) of which it owns 99.99% of its share capital.
+Qualitas El Salvador is primarily engaged in insurance, coinsurance and reinsurance as a property and casualty insurer in the automobile line in accordance with the Insurance Companies Law and its Regulations, the Commerce Code issued by the Legislature of El Salvador as well as of technical standards, administrative rules, regulations, bulletins and provisions issued by the Financial System Superintendence of such country.

-(b) Qualitas Compañia de Seguros, S. A. (Qualitas Costa Rica)
+(b) Qualitas Compañia de Seguros, S. A. (Qualitas Costa Rica)-